Adam5Wu/ESPZWAppliance/README.md

 Well, it is not so simple after all.

-You have an application, but you need an appliance.
+You have an *application*, but you need an ***appliance***.

 ## Motivation

 While every application is very unique and brilliant, they all need some basic supporting functionalities to turn them into an appliance.

-These supporting functions are more-or-less generic, which means "boring" to develop.
+These supporting functions are more-or-less *generic*, which means *"boring"* to develop.
 However, if not handled well, a defect in the supporting layer can significantly impact the overall performance of the application.

-This project is my effort to provide a unified middle-ware of basic supporting services for any ESP8266 projects, so that making a functional and reliable appliance from an application becomes truly easy.
+This project is my effort to provide a unified middle-ware of basic supporting services for any ESP8266 project, so that making a functional and reliable appliance from an application becomes truly *easy*.

 ## Features